HNx1/pyStats/README.md

 # sparseStats

-- Lightweight implementations of various statistical learning methods, using as close to pure python as possible
+- Implementations of various statistical learning methods, using as close to pure python as possible
-- We focus on classifier methods.

 ## List of methods to date